 - the date and place of death

-- the full name of the person who has died
+- address of the person who's died

 'Tell us once' service